 Rediscovering the Front Porch

 A guest recently said, ” the Bungalow’s front porch is the perfect cure all to all the digital screens we look at daily.
 How we’ve become used to the increasing hum and fans of electronics in our lives.
-We so enjoyed the renewal that came with the Front Porch and the ease of a chat face to face with passing neighbors. ”
+We so enjoyed the renewal that came with this holiday home’s Front Porch along with the ease of a chat face to face with passing neighbors.
+Oh that Southern Hospitality! ”

 The image of the front porch remains “as one of the few semi-public outdoor spaces associated with community and neighborliness,” says Victor Deupi of the Institute of Classical Architecture.
 Porches link us to an idealized past—one before e-mail (or even the telephone), when face-to-face interaction formed the core of communities.
 Then there are the practical considerations that have long kept the porch in favor: “Porches add beauty to a streetscape,” Depui says, “and they also offer environmental advantages by providing shade and breeze in the summer, and, if oriented south, allowing low winter light to enter the house.”